learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 ###Disadvantages
 Personally we could not find many disadvantages of Docker.
 But because there are many beta tools so far (e.g. Swarm), orchestration needs to be provided by other tools to make your application scalable.
 Docker has got a big growing ecosystem, so it can take a while for you to find the right tools to combine Docker with.
 Although Docker is easy to learn, we needed some time to be really into it.

+__But__ there is a need to say that there are some serious security concerns as e.g. the possibility of escaping the 'jail'.
+There are many posts from Docker as well and they seem to work hard on fixing all the security concerns many people have mentioned.
+Another point is the problem with security bugs in existing images on DockerHub.
+If you use an existing image, please check it first and make sure it can't be affected by *Heartbleed* or any other bugs anymore.

 ###Our conclusion
 The importance of virtualization technologies grows with an increasing speed.
 Containerization gains more and more attention because companies want to develop software faster, cheaper and better.
 Considering continuous integration, delivery or deployment, DevOps need to choose the right way for their own use case.

 Docker is a great tool and supports the continuous deployment pipeline.
 It's got a good integration in already existing configuration management tools.
 With its big and growing ecosystem it offers many use cases and we can be excited for more things to come!

-###Our personal achievements
+###Our insights and personal achievements
 Our personal achievements in this project were to work effectively in a team with GitHub.
-We understood Jenkins and Container Virtualization with containerized applications, multi-apps and Volumes.
+We setup a Jenkins server and triggered several jobs with it.
+Furthermoe we understood the importance of virtualization __and__ containerization.
+Docker offers many advantages and we learned how to create containerized applications, multi-apps and volumes.
 Our sample projects helped us to dig deeper and we got some insights in the continuous deployment pipeline.

 ###Useful Sources